 The Motorcycle Jacket

 It’s a common misconception that you need to have slicked-back hair and a cigarette perpetually dangling from the corner of your mouth in order to effectively carry off a leather jacket.
-However, so long as it’s worn with unabashed, balls-out confidence, almost anyone can nail it.
+However, so long as it’s worn with unabashed confidence, almost anyone can nail it.

 The Down Jacket